ulfschneider/breakdown/README.md

 Currently, you cannot rank epics or sub-tasks; only the ranking of stories is supported.

+> Issue descriptions to not move along with the issue when ranking the issue this way!

 ![Breakdown Rank](https://github.com/ulfschneider/breakdown/raw/master/doc/breakdown-rank.gif)

-> Also, descriptions to not move along with the issue when ranking the issue this way!

 ## Changing parents